-A STUDENT WHO RECEIVES AN ADDITIONAL SUSPENSION BEFORE THE PRIOR SUSPENSION IS FULFILLED MAY BE SUSPENDED OUT OF SCHOOL FOR BOTH THE ADDITIONAL SUSPENSION AND FOR THE REMAINING DAYS OF THE PRIOR SUSPENSION.
+A STUDENT WHO RECEIVES AN ADDITIONAL SUSPENSION BEFORE THE PRIOR SUSPENSION IS FULFILLED MAY BE SUSPENDED OUT OF SCHOOL FOR BOTH THE ADDITIONAL SUSPENSION AND FOR THE REMAING DAYS OF THE PRIOR SUSPENSION.

-- B. Wednesday Detention Regulations - 1.
-Students should report to Wednesday detention directly from their 7th period class.
-Wednesday detention will be from 2:40-3:25.
-Detention reminder slips will be issued the day of the detention identifying the room assignment for the student to report. - 2.
-Students will be assigned a Wednesday Detention for infractions including tardies and dress code violations as well as any other reasons deemed necessary by the administration.

-3. Class work or reading materials will be required in the detention room.
+Wednesday Detention Regulations

+- Students should report to Wednesday detention directly from their 7th period class.
+Wednesday detention will be from 2:45-3:30.
+Detention reminder slips will be issued the day of the detention identifying the room assignment from the student to report. - Students will be assigned a Wednesday Detention for infractions including tardies and dress code violations as well as any other reasons deemed necessary by the administration. - Class work or reading material will be required in the detention room.

-C. Friday School Regulations
+Friday School Regulations

-- 1. Students should report to Friday school directly from their 7th period class.
-Friday school will last for three hours starting when they sign-in.
-No one will be admitted after 2:45. - 2.
-Friday school supervisor has the right to refuse admittance to any student without Assignments, - 3.
-Students will not be allowed to go to their lockers, or use the telephone except in the case of an emergency. - 4.
-Students will not be allowed to put their heads down, sleep, write notes or doodle. - 5.
-Students are to follow all school rules and policies during their Friday school. - 6.
-No food or beverages will be consumed during the Friday school. - 7.
-Students are required to have class assignments, books, and/or reading materials sufficient to give the student ample work to cover the three hour time span.
+- Students should report to Friday school directly from their 7th period class.
+Friday school will last for three hours starting from when they sign in.
+No one will be admitted after 2:45. - Friday school supervisor has the right to refuse admittance to any student without assignments. - Students will not be allowed to go to their lockers or use the telephone/personal cellphones except in the case of an emergency. - Students will not be allowed to put their heads down, sleep, write notes or doodle. - Students are to follow all school rules and policies during their Friday school. - No food or beverages will be consumed during Friday school. - Students are required to have class assignments, books, and/or reading materials sufficient to give the student ample work to cover during the three hour time span.
 Students who do not adhere to this policy will NOT receive credit for that day's Friday school.
-All reading materials are subject to the approval of the Friday school monitor. - 8.
-The first unexcused absence from Friday school will result in one additional day of Friday school.
-A second unexcused absence will result in an out-of-school suspension reverting back to the original length of suspension even if Friday school time has already been served. - 9.
-Any student removed from Friday school for disciplinary reasons will be subject to suspension out-of-school reverting back to the original length of suspension, even if some Friday school time has already been served. - 10.
-Jobs/ job interviews are not excuses for not attending Friday school. - 11.
-Computers may be used with approval of an administrator and verification of an assignment from a classroom teacher. - 12.
-Cell phones and all electronic devices are prohibited (turned off and out of sight) during Friday School.
-Devices confiscated will be held over the weekend and misconduct points issued.
+All reading materials are subject to the approval of the Friday school monitor. - The first unexcused absence from Friday school will result in one additional day of Friday school.
+Any further unexcused absence will result in two days of ISD being assigned for each Friday School missed.
+Any student removed from Friday school for disciplinary reasons will be

+- subject to in-school or out-of-school suspension reverting back to the original length of suspension, even if some Friday school time has already been served. - Jobs or job interviews are not excuses for not attending Friday school. - Computers may be used with approval of an administrator and verification of an assignment from a classroom teacher. - Cell phones and all electronic devices are prohibited (turned off and out of sight) during Friday school.

-D. In-School Detention (ISD) Regulations
+In School Detention (ISD) Regulations

-- 1. Bring all supplies to the ISD room that you might need to complete your assignments. - 2.
-Students are expected to stay busy at all times on educational activities. - 3.
-Students are not to sleep or put their head down at any time. - 4.
-All assigned work should be completed and turned in to teacher in charge before leaving ISD room. - 5.
-No talking at any time. - 6.
-Unacceptable behavior will not be tolerated-detention/suspension may be added if rules are not followed. - 7.
-Pass privileges are at the discretion of the teacher in charge.
-(Only ask to go in cases of emergency). - 8.
-No food or beverages will be consumed during ISD except during lunch period.
-Lunch will be taken into the ISD room and consumed in ISD room. - 9.
-Headphones or cell phones are NOT allowed.
+- Bring all supplies to the ISD room that you might need to complete your assignments. - Students are expected to stay busy at all times on educational activities. - Students are not allowed to sleep or put their head down at any time. - All assigned work should be completed and turned in to teacher in charge before leaving ISD room. - No talking at any time. - Unacceptable behavior will not be tolerated detention/suspension may be added if rules are not followed. - Pass privileges are at the discretion of the teacher in charge.
+(Only ask to in cases of emergency). - No food or beverages will be consumed during ISD except during lunch period.
+Lunch will be taken into the ISD room and consumed in ISD room. - Headphones or cell phones are NOT allowed.